EvanForsythe/ERCnet/README.md

 ## Preparing input data for ERCnet

-ERCnet directly uses the output from [Orthofinder gene family clustering](https://github.com/davidemms/Orth oFinder)
+ERCnet directly uses the output from [Orthofinder gene family clustering](https://github.com/davidemms/OrthoFinder)

-Orthofinder provides [guidelines](https://davidemms.github.io/orthofinder_tutorials/orthofinder-best-practices.html)to selecting taxa and obtaining and preparing proteome files.
+Orthofinder provides [guidelines](https://davidemms.github.io/orthofinder_tutorials/orthofinder-best-practices.html) to selecting taxa and obtaining and preparing proteome files.
 In addition, please adhere to the f ollowing ERCnet-specific guidelines/recommendations to running Orthofinder upstream of ERCnet:

 * For easy installation  of Orthofinder, we recommend creating an [anaconda environment](https://www.anaconda.com/) and using conda to install with the following command `conda install -c bioconda orthofinder=2.5.4